Worship

 During our service, we share prayers from our community.
 Fill out the form below to submit a prayer to be read during Sunday's service.

-Worship theme: Inclusion
+Worship theme: Trust and joy

 Sunday mornings 10:30AM